 - Males experienced more than twice the rate of concussion hospitalizations as females at 1/100,000 compared to 12.6/100,000.

 - Young children aged 1-4 years experienced the highest rate of fall-related concussion hospitalizations (6/100,000), while youth aged 15-19 years experienced the highest rate for transport-related concussions (12.9/100,000).

 - Older children experienced a higher rate of sport and recreation-related concussion hospitalizations as compared to younger children, at 5/100,000 among 10-14 years olds compared to 2.1/100,000 among 0-4 year olds.

 - Proportions of emergency department visits to BC Children’s Hospital were highest for both males (31.4%) and females (36.2%) ages 1-4 years, followed by 5-9 year olds and 10-14 year olds.

 - $2.4 million was spent on hospitalizations alone for concussion treatment in BC in 2010, for all ages.

-BCIRPU researchers in partnership with the BC Ministry of Health have developed the Concussion Awareness Training Tool (CATT), the first free online tool of its kind in Canada.
-The CATT plays a vital role in supporting physicians, health professionals, coaches, parents and players in the treatment and management of concussion and has the potential to reduce total health-care costs among concussion patients throughout BC.
+BCIRPU researchers, in partnership with the BC Ministry of Health, have developed the Concussion Awareness Training Tool (CATT), the first free online tool of its kind in Canada.
+CATT plays a vital role in supporting physicians, health professionals, coaches, parents, and players in the treatment and management of concussion and has the potential to reduce total health care costs among concussion patients throughout BC.